 This aqueduct was built in 1750 by the then Ottoman governor of Larnaka, Abu Bekir Pasha, and operated until 1939.

 The archaeological site of Choirokoitia is another place that visitors who love history can visit.
 It is one of the most representative settlements of the Neolithic period.
 In the same area, the church dedicated to Panagia of Kambos is built.
 The church belonged to the Order of the Templars and later to the Order of the Knights of St. John.
 Additionally, the archaeological site of Kition, which includes the two locations of Kathira and Pampoula, is located in the modern city of Larnaka.

-Some of them are: the Pieridis Museum, which is housed in the house of the Pierides family, the Byzantine Museum of St. Lazarus in the precinct of the church, the Pieridis - Tornaritis Palaeontological Museum, housed in a colonial building in the warehouse of customs in the beautiful Plateau of Europe.
-Also the Larnaka Archaeological Museum, the Small Medieval Museum at the Castle of the City, the Folk Art Museum in Kato Drys village, the Local Museum of Traditional Embroidery and Silverware in Lefkara and many more.
+Some of them are: the Pieridis Museum, which is housed in the house of the Pierides family, the Byzantine Museum of St. Lazarus in the precinct of the church, the Pieridis - Tornaritis Palaeontological Museum, housed in a colonial building in the warehouse of customs in the beautiful Europe Square.
+Also the Larnaka Archaeological Museum, the Small Mediaeval Museum at the Castle of the City, the Folk Art Museum in Kato Drys village, the Local Museum of Traditional Embroidery and Silverware in Lefkara and many more.

 Finally, in the summer months, the clean seas of the city give you the opportunity to enjoy various water sports such as water skiing, wakeboarding, bodyboarding, jet skiing, windsurfing, canoeing and kayaking and kitesurfing.